robinpie/alternian/README.md

 [ORTHOGRAPHY.md](ORTHOGRAPHY.md)

 TBD: I (Robin) can create a font for this that uses Unicode Private Use Areas, or just a font for Latin script?
 The latter would be easier to type in but the former would be more faithful.
 Decide on this.
 Or just do both?
+Also I should do an UCSUR submission

 # Evidence